Plan your visit

 Opening hours: Thursday – Sunday, 10am-4pm (last admission 3pm)

-Bought a ticket in the last twelve months?
-We’re also extending the expiry date on existing tickets by four months, so you’ll still get a full year’s worth of museum action.* We also recommend that existing National Football Museum ticket holders and City of Manchester residents book their time slots online.
+If you bought a ticket between July and October we’ll extend the expiry date by one month, so you’ll still get a full year’s worth of museum action.
+We also recommend that existing National Football Museum ticket holders and City of Manchester residents book their time slots online.

 Your ticket to the museum is valid for twelve months, and includes access to all of our galleries and exhibitions, including Goal Click and Strip!
 How Football Got Shirty.
 A selection of our football challenges are also available to play, including Pass Master, One-Two and Penalty Shootout*.
 All tickets are valid for one year from date of purchase, so remember to keep hold of your receipt!
 Click here for details of our admission prices